Ameena’s Egyptian Kousa

 Share this story

 Drain the rice.
 Season with salt and pepper.
-Add 3tbs of oil and mix well
+Add 3 tbsp of oil and mix well.

-Fill the kousa about 3/4 full and set aside
+Fill the kousa about 3/4 full with the mince and rice mixture and set aside.

-Pour the tomato sauce over the kousa and cook the kousa for 45mins –1hour on the stove top low heat
+Pour the passata over the kousa and cook the kousa for 45mins –1hour on the stove top low heat